yakshb/global-water/README.md

 ## Purpose of the Project:

+Water scarcity is a pressing issue that significantly impacts various aspects of human life and environmental sustainability.
+Despite the Earth being covered by water across approximately 70% of its surface, a vast majority of this is ocean water, which is saline and not directly consumable or usable for many practical needs of human societies.
+Freshwater, the lifeblood of our planet and a prerequisite for human health and well-being, constitutes only a small fraction of the total water on Earth.

+Despite this, most people don't typically think about water scarcity as an environmental or global issue.
+We take for granted that water surrounds us and will always be accessible.
+As global populations burgeon and economic activity intensifies, the need for clean and safe water will accelerate and deplete an incredibly important but still finite resource.

 The Global Water Scarcity Tracker aims to provide an interactive and visual representation of the current and predicted water scarcity across the globe.
 Water scarcity is becoming an increasing global concern due to various reasons like population growth, urbanization, and rising agricultural demands.
 This tool serves as a comprehensive platform to understand, visualize, predict and track the dynamics of freshwater availability across countries over time using Facebook's Prophet ML forecasting tool.

 ## Table of Contents